malt03/rails-rspec-file-toggle/README.md

 This is an extension for Visual Studio Code.
 In rails project with rspec, toggle between spec and tested file.

+> [!WARNING]
+> Since I no longer have access to my old Microsoft account, I am publishing the new version using the new org.
+> [Here](https://marketplace.visualstudio.com/items?itemName=malt-03.rails-rspec-file-toggler) is the URL for the new version.
+> I have submitted a removal request to Microsoft for the old org and extensions.

 ## Features

 ```json